-Testosterone Deficiency Syndrome (Male Hypogonadism) is a recognised medical condition.
+Testosterone Deficiency Syndrome (TDS) or Male Hypogonadism is a recognised medical condition.
 There are three types:-

 It is important to establish a diagnosis so that not only can a possible reversible cause be identified, but also so that your personalised management protocol can be tailored to you.

 Testosterone levels decline with age.
 This serves a biological function, making way for future generations.
 Low testosterone however, is bad for your health.
 Optimising your testosterone levels decreases your susceptibility to chronic diseases.

 In this modern ‘civilised’ world we are living longer, but are we living better?
 Advances in modern medicine have had an impact on both our quality and quantity of life.
 It is a rather peculiar situation to ignore optimising hormonal balance, when it serves as one of the core fundamentals in sustained health.

 The impact of this modern life and living environment on testosterone levels is not to be ignored.
 Average testosterone levels are dropping at an alarming rate as we become more civilised.
 Our DNA hasn’t changed, so the decline can only be attributed to our lifestyles.

 In our clinic, the commonest presenting symptoms of low testosterone include:-

 Our patients have often resisted this and sought out the actual diagnosis – LOW TESTOSTERONE.